karlentwistle/karlentwistle.github.io/_posts/2022-01-11-simulate-geolocation.markdown

 }
 ```

-I was keen to add a Capybara feature specification to test this functionality:
+I was keen to add a feature specification to test this functionality

 ```ruby
 it 'allows a user to share their current geolocation', :js do